Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Results

-\pcc also outperforms \nsga and \spea on the \globalhypscore metric, algorithms that specifically aim to maximise this metric.
-Furthermore, \pcc achieves a better \maxsumscores than \pga across all tasks ($p < 10^{-5}$) except Hopper-2 and Walker-2 where it still shows improved but not statistically significant performance.
-Importantly, we see that \pcc achieves better performance on tri-dimensional tasks, affirming not only its computational efficiency but also its scalability in handling more complex tasks with an increased number of objectives.
+Furthermore, \pcc achieves a better \maxsumscores than \pga across all tasks ($p < 10^{-5}$) except \hoppertwo and \walkertwo where it still shows improved but not statistically significant performance.
+This highlights that even if a specific reward preference is available, leveraging multiple objectives may still result in better exploration and higher returns compared to single-objective baselines.
+Furthermore, we see that \pcc achieves better performance on tri-dimensional tasks, affirming not only its computational efficiency but also its scalability in handling more complex tasks with an increased number of objectives.